-- Students in degree programs should expect to spend approximately two hours outside of class completing homework for every hour of in class lecture - Students in all programs will be expected to complete assigned homework and other out-of-class assignments in order to successfully meet course objectives as set forth in the course/program syllabi.
-Homework and outof-class assignments will be evaluated by faculty.
+Students in all programs will be expected to complete assigned homework and other out-of-class assignments in order to successfully meet course objectives as set forth in the course/program syllabi.
+Homework and out-of-class assignments will be evaluated by faculty.